AymanYouss/University-OOP-implementation/README.md

-# University-OOP-implementation
+# University OOP Implementation

-This project consists of a grading system for a university using object oriented programming in python.
+This Python project implements a grading system for a university using object-oriented programming (OOP) concepts.
+The project is designed to provide a comprehensive solution for managing university-related tasks.

-Files:
+## Overview

+The main components of the project are organized in a Jupyter Notebook:

-  - OOP project final.ipynb : Notebook containing multiple cells.
-Each cell contains a particular class.
-Please read the documentation for full understanding of the class' design.
+- **OOP project final.ipynb:** A notebook containing multiple cells, each representing a particular class.
+Refer to the documentation within the notebook for a full understanding of the class design.

+Additionally, a visual representation of the project can be found in the UML diagram:

-  - Univeristy management system diagram .pdf : The UML of the project.
+- **Univeristy management system diagram .pdf:** The UML diagram illustrating the structure of the university management system.

+## Getting Started

+To explore and understand the classes and their interactions:

+1. Clone the repository: `git clone https://github.com/your-username/University-OOP-implementation.git`
+2. Open and review the `OOP project final.ipynb` notebook in a Jupyter Notebook environment.

+## UML Diagram

+The UML diagram provides a visual representation of the project's structure.
+Refer to the `Univeristy management system diagram .pdf` file for insights into class relationships and the overall system design.

+## Contributing

+If you are interested in contributing to the project, please follow the guidelines outlined in [CONTRIBUTING.md](link-to-CONTRIBUTING.md).

+## License

+This project is licensed under the [License Name] - see the [LICENSE.md](link-to-LICENSE.md) file for details.

+## Documentation

+For detailed documentation on each class and their design, refer to the `OOP project final.ipynb` notebook.
+Each cell in the notebook corresponds to a specific class, providing insights into their functionality and purpose.